 There are two common standardized college admission tests, the SAT and the ACT.
 Each takes approximately four hours and tests reading, verbal, and mathematical abilities.
 The ACT also tests natural sciences skills.
-The goal of these tests is to predict how well you will do in college.
+The goal of these tests is to predict how well you will do in postseconday education.
 They do not test your special talents or motivation, which can also help you succeed.
-Students need to research which test is required for admission to the universities or colleges to which they wish to apply.
+Students need to research which test is required for admission to the universities, colleges, or other postsecondary institutions to which they wish to apply.